Meghan Markle Honors Princess Diana by Wearing Her Aquamarine Ring for Wedding Reception

 The new Duchess of Sussex, 36, stepped out with husband Prince Harry after their royal wedding in a custom silk Stella McCartney evening dress in “lily white.”

-The couple exchanged rings at the altar at St. George’s Chapel in Windsor Castle, but Meghan debuted a new piece of jewelry while on her way to their evening wedding reception.
+The couple exchanged rings at the altar at St. George’s Chapel at Windsor Castle, but Meghan debuted a new piece of jewelry while on her way to their evening wedding reception.

-PEOPLE confirms Meghan wore Princess Diana’s aquamarine on her right hand which was visible while she waved at photographers as she sat in the silver-blue Jaguar E-Type Concept Zero Harry was driving.
+PEOPLE confirms Meghan wore Princess Diana’s aquamarine ring on her right hand which was visible while she waved at photographers as she sat in the silver-blue Jaguar E-Type Concept Zero Harry was driving.

 Diana famously wore the emerald cut Aquamarine stunner to an auction of her own clothes at Christie’s in 1997.
 The jewel is part of a set — the other piece is an aquamarine bracelet, where it’s connected by five strands of pearls.
 She wore both to a gala dinner in Australia in 1996.